yzhang71/Rust-UnsafeToSafe/README.md

     alt="rust-analyzer logo">
 </p>

 rust-analyzer is a modular compiler frontend for the Rust language.
-Our plugin is built upon that.
+Our plugin that automatically converts unsafe code to safe code is built upon that.
 ## Quick Start

 1. Install the VScode for Linux from link: https://code.visualstudio.com/docs/setup/linux